fedorkobak/knowledge/other/clouds/providers.md

 | | **Azure AI Services** | A collection of pre-built AI APIs and services for vision, language, speech, and decision-making, allowing you to add cognitive capabilities to your applications. |
 | | **Azure OpenAI Service** | Provides access to powerful large language models (LLMs) from OpenAI, such as GPT-4, with the security and enterprise-grade capabilities of Azure. |

+### Endpoint

+In order to deploy your solution to production, you may need to create an endpoint that will be requested by other components of the system.
+There are two ways to do this:

+- **Kubernetes online endpoints:** Users manage the k8s cluster which provides the necessary infrastructure.
+- **Managed online endpoints:** Azure Machine Learning manages all the underlying infrastructure.
+This is a standard approach for machine learning engineers.

 ## GCP

 | Category | Key Services | Description |